112 East Avenue

 1-877-882-9275

-Cambridge Recovery is committed to helping the people of Hackettstown, New Jersey and the surrounding areas to getting their sobriety back after battling with alcohol and drug addiction.
+Cambridge Recovery is committed to helping the people of Hackettstown, NJ. and the surrounding areas to getting their sobriety back after battling with alcohol and drug addiction.
 As such, Cambridge Recovery provides a wide assortment of services in line with their belief of treatments that work - including long term drug and alcohol rehabs, intensive outpatient treatment, inpatient detox facilities, inpatient addiction treatment facilities, short term rehab programs and others.

 Cambridge Recovery also believes that it is necessary that every person gets specific treatments that are tailored to their needs to help ensure treatment is a success.
 This is why it is specialized in a wide variety of treatment methods, including group therapy, activity therapy, contingency management/motivational incentive, couple/family therapy, behavior modification, cognitive/behavior therapy and others.
 In addition, Cambridge Recovery is specialized in legal advocacy, persons with post-traumatic stress disorder, seniors or older adults, clients referred from the court/judicial system, clients with HIV/AIDS, aftercare/continuing care, as well as other special programs.
 In general, the treatment services that this drug and alcohol rehab facility uses aims to provide positive and lasting change for each individual.